Junocal vs Mariana Tek for reformer pilates

 Three dimensions where Junocal differs from Mariana Tek, each of which matters for a specific studio shape.

 Pick-a-spot at the entry tier.
-Junocal Starter at twenty-nine pounds a month includes the full pick-a-spot pattern: drag-and-drop floor plan editor, touch-friendly client booking, real-time rerouting when a spot becomes unavailable, per-class toggle, favourite-spot persistence.
-Mariana Tek's pick-a-spot is mature and included from the Starter tier, but the effective monthly cost is meaningfully higher than Junocal Starter.
+Junocal Starter at fifteen pounds a month includes the full pick-a-spot pattern: drag-and-drop floor plan editor, touch-friendly client booking, real-time rerouting when a spot becomes unavailable, per-class toggle, favourite-spot persistence.
+Pick-a-spot is a core Mariana Tek feature and a mature one, but Mariana Tek's base price ($179–285/location) is meaningfully higher than Junocal Starter.
 For a solo or small reformer studio, the price difference is the main operational story.
 For a larger or multi-location studio, the price difference is smaller relative to the multi-location capability Mariana Tek brings.

 Month-to-month versus annual.
 Junocal is month-to-month with one-click cancel; Mariana Tek standard contracts are twelve to twenty-four months with auto-renewal.
 The structural argument for month-to-month is that it aligns the platform's incentives with the studio's: the platform has to keep earning your business every month rather than locking it in for a year.
 The structural argument for annual contracts is that they support the platform's multi-year ARR visibility, which is what PE-backed platforms depend on.
 Neither side is universally right; the right side depends on what you value.

 Stripe Connect Standard direct.
 Junocal connects to your existing Stripe account via OAuth during onboarding; you remain the full Stripe customer at the account level, paying Stripe's published rates direct.
-Mariana Tek's payment processing routes through the platform's processing relationship.
-The difference is real money on Direct Debit memberships and on dispute handling, particularly for UK studios doing Bacs Direct Debit at one percent capped at four pounds per transaction.
+Mariana Tek also runs on Stripe, with payouts direct to the studio's bank account and no published markup — so processing isn't the dividing line between the two.
+Where the platforms differ is contract terms, price tier, and how the Stripe relationship is owned; for UK studios doing Bacs Direct Debit at one percent capped at four pounds per transaction, what matters is that both keep you on Stripe's published rates.

 Where Junocal's deliberate scope sits